CyberHashira/PKCS-11-Tutorials/samples/README.md

 	- generate_aes_key.cpp.................: shows how to generate AES key using PKCS#11 API.
 	- generate_des3_key.cpp................: shows how to generate DES3 key using PKCS #11 API.
 	- generate_rsa_keypair.cpp.............: shows how to generare RSA keypair using PKCS#11 API.
+	- generate_ecdsa_keypair.cpp...........: shows how to generate ECDSA keypair using PKCS#11 API.

+4. crypto_operations
+	- CKM_AES_CBC_PAD.cpp..................: shows how to encrypt some data using CKM_AES_CBC_PAD mechanism.
+	- CKM_RSA_PKCS.cpp.....................: shows how to encrypt some data using CKM_RSA_PKCS mechanism.